Iván Arias: Election

 Shortly after leaving office, Arias announced his intent to seek the La Paz mayoralty.
 Arias' decision to present his candidacy came as a surprise; he had previously affirmed that he would "surely return" to his private consulting practice.
 According to sociologist Ricardo Paz, Arias' participation in the controversial Áñez administration as well as allegations of corruption and mismanagement within the ministry recently under his tutelage led many to consider his changes of winning to be slim.
 Nonetheless, the former minister quickly moved to locate a political organization willing to sponsor his candidacy.
 By mid-November, Arias indicated that he was in ongoing talks with multiple fronts, including Civic Community (CC) and Sovereignty and Liberty (SOL.bo), the party of incumbent mayor Luis Revilla.
 However, the most fruitful negotiations were with indigenous leader Rafael Quispe.
 The pair jointly officialized their candidacies for mayor and governor, respectively, on 28 December, facilitated through For the Common Good – Somos Pueblo (PBCSP), an alliance sponsored by Suma Escoma, a small local organization, and the Social Democratic Movement (MDS), a party with minimal regional presence.

 The eccentricities of Arias' campaign were a notable aspect of his run.
 His connection with superheroes became popular among supporters, who created and distributed action figures and comics representing him.
 Arias himself played into this, leading campaign marches with Captain America's shield in hand.
-At rallies, Arias would distribute small chocolates to supporters, dubbing them "Negro Kisses" as an illusion to his nickname.
+At rallies, Arias would distribute small chocolates to supporters, dubbing them "Negro Kisses" as an allusion to his nickname.
 On political issues, Arias branded himself as a conciliatory figure, distancing himself from the typical government-opposition divide.
 He also pledged to reinvigorate the city, improving existing public works while creating new ones.
 "Being a mayor Attila who comes to burn the Library of Alexandria would be catastrophic", Aria stated while also arguing that the city could not continue in "lethargy ... as if everything has already been done".